OtsoH/Full-stack-open/README.md

-# Full-stack-open
+# Full-stack-open 2025

-Repository for Full Stack Open course exercises
+This repository contains my solutions to exercises from the [Full Stack Open](https://fullstackopen.com/) course offered by the University of Helsinki.